Romolo Nati

-Romolo Valentino Benedetto Nati (born February 14, 1968) is an Italian architect and entrepreneur who employs biomimicry to create sustainable real estate and energy projects.
-He is the Executive Chairman and CEO of Italpinas Development Corporation (IDC), a publicly listed real estate development firm in the Philippines.
+Romolo Valentino Benedetto Nati (born February 14, 1968) is an edoardo è Italian architect and entrepreneur who employs biomimicry to create sustainable real estate and energy projects.
+He is the Executive Chairman and Chief Design Adviser of Italpinas Development Corporation (IDC), a publicly listed real estate development firm in the Philippines.
 He is also the Vice Chairman of Constellation Energy Corporation (CEC), a Philippine renewable energy company.

 Career

 Italpinas Development Corporation

 In 2007, Nati came to the Philippines and introduced "green architecture".
 In 2009, Nati and Jose D. Leviste III, founded the Italpinas Euroasian Design and Eco-development Corporation (ITPI).
 Leviste is a Sydney-based Filipino lawyer.

-ITPI was later renamed Italpinas Development Corporation (IDC), with Nati as Executive Chairman and Chief Executive Officer and Leviste as President.
+ITPI was later renamed Italpinas Development Corporation (IDC), with Nati as Executive Chairman and Leviste as President.
 The first project of the IDC is Primavera Residences in Cagayan de Oro, Philippines.
 Primavera is a mixed-use condominium inside Pueblo de Oro Business Park.